Cbyernus/SteamVR/Driver-Documentation.md

-Let's say you want to write a new OpenVR driver called "myhmd".
+Let's say you want to write a new OpenVR driver called "mydriver".
 To do that you will need to following the steps below.

-1. Add a new directory called "<steam install dir>/SteamApps/common/openvr/drivers/myhmd"
+1. Put all the files for your driver under a directory.
+Let's say that directory is "<install dir>/mydriver"
-2. Add a new DLL (or dylib or so) to "drivers/myhmd/bin/win32/driver_myhmd.dll"
+2. Add a new DLL to "mydriver/bin/win64/driver_mydriver.dll" (For Linux and OSX use the appropriate platform directory and the appropriate shared library extension.)
 3. Implement the [driver factory function](https://github.com/ValveSoftware/openvr/wiki/Driver-Factory-Function) in that DLL.
 4. Add an implementation of [`vr::IClientTrackedDeviceProvider`](https://github.com/ValveSoftware/openvr/wiki/IClientTrackedDeviceProvider_Overview) to the DLL and return it from the factory.
-This interface is used in vrclient.dll for HMD presence checks and various other client-side operations.
+This provider will be phased out in the next SDK udpate, but for now you need it.
 5. Add an implementation of [`vr::IServerTrackedDeviceProvider`](https://github.com/ValveSoftware/openvr/wiki/IServerTrackedDeviceProvider_Overview) and have that return implementations of [`vr::ITrackedDeviceServerDriver`](https://github.com/ValveSoftware/openvr/wiki/vr::ITrackedDeviceServerDriver-Overview) for each tracked device.

-If you want your new driver to work from 64 bit apps, you will also need a 64-bit DLL in "drivers/myhmd/bin/win64/driver_myhmd.dll" that implements all the same things.
-Same thing for other platforms.
+6. Add a [driver manifest file](https://github.com/ValveSoftware/openvr/wiki/DriverManifest) to "<installdir>/mydriver"

-**WARNING:** The driver interface is still under active development and vrserver does not guarantee backward compatibility with old versions of the interface.
-At this point don't ship driver binaries and expect them to continue to work going forward.
+7. Run: vrpathreg adddriver "<installdir>/mydriver"